 Bayern Munich extended their unbeaten streak to 45 games with a 2-0 victory in the Bavarian derby at Nurnberg.

-After a bright start from the hosts, Mario Mandzukic put Bayern ahead in the 18th minute.
+After a bright start from the hosts, David Alaba's cross was volleyed in by Mario Mandzukic to put Bayern ahead in the 18th minute.